 Face the Music

 For this show especially designed for Escuelas Oficiales de Idiomas, I have selected great Folk and Rock songs that I play on accoustic guitar and for which I have prepared several themes that I talk about in between songs.
-Apart from providing anecdotes about the songs and the artists themselves, I cover concepts like Close Harmony, A Capella, Reason & Rhyme, Allitteration and playing styles for the guitar such as Strumming and Fingerpicking, as well as dealing with the instruments I use (guitar, harmonica) and complementary devices like the capo and the pick.
+Apart from providing anecdotes about the songs and the artists themselves, I cover concepts like Close Harmony, A Capella, Reason & Rhyme, Alliteration and playing styles for the guitar such as Strumming and Fingerpicking, as well as dealing with the instruments I use (guitar, harmonica) and complementary devices like the capo and the pick.

 The online shows for EOI can also be done live. for the same price as printed below.